 Gatemaker: Christopher Alexander's dialogue with the computer industry

-This paper is a pre-print and extension from the proceedings of the 2013 PUARL conference at the University of Oregon, where this talk was first given.
+This is a pre-print with notes from the conference proceedings of the 2013 PUARL conference, at the University of Oregon, where this talk was first given. [see H. J. Neis, G. A. Brown, G. Bryant (eds.), Battle for the Life and Beauty of the Earth (p.
+77-91).
+Portland Urban Architecture Research Laboratory.]

 Here's a short video demonstration of Gatemaker.